httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 to read it. {{sane-profile}} advises best practices that help maximize this sense of compatibility.

-See the latter section for more details on programming languages and software frameworks.
+See {{languages-frameworks}} for more details on programming languages and software frameworks.

-### Cookies Consuming Implementations
+### Cookie Consuming Implementations

-An implementor should choose {{ua-requirements}} whenever cookies are primarily received from another source.
+An implementer should choose {{ua-requirements}} whenever cookies are primarily received from another source.
 These implementations are referred to as user agents.
 Some examples: